fulcrumapp/fulcrum-ruby/README.md

 ### client.signatures.create(file_or_path, content_type = 'image/png', attributes = {})

-Create a new signature from a file or a file path. `attributes` currently only accepts 1 attribute, `access_key`.
+Create a new signature from a file or a file path. `attributes` must be a `Hash` and currently only accepts 1 attribute, `access_key`.
 If you specify an `access_key`, it must be a UUID.
 If you don't specify an `access_key`, one will be automatically generated and returned in the response.

 ### client.signatures.delete(id)